Breadcrumbs

 A moratorium on coal is a good start - but more is needed

-Recent years have seen the Philippines becoming more reliant on coal generation, with its share rising from 38% in 2010 to 48% in 2021.
-Meanwhile, wind and solar generate almost none of the Philippines’ electricity (2.5% in 2021, collectively).
+Recent years have seen the Philippines becoming more reliant on coal generation, with its share rising from 31% in 2010 to 47% in 2022.
+Meanwhile, wind and solar generated only 2.5% of the Philippines’ electricity in 2022.

 The Philippines is in stark contrast with other major coal-dependent developing countries, including China and India, where the share of coal generation has been falling over the past few years.

-The recent announcement of the coal power moratorium is a good start for the Philippines to reduce its dependence on coal power.
-However, much more is needed: the moratorium still allows approved projects to move forward and so plans for new coal construction are underway.
+The Philippines has set a target for renewable energy to account for 35% of power generation by 2030 and 50% by 2040.
+Its announcement of the coal power moratorium in 2020 is a good start for the Philippines to reduce its dependence on coal power.
+However, much more is needed, as the moratorium still allows approved projects to move forward.
+Further signs indicate that coal is on its way out, as conglomerates like Ayala Corporation have said they will no longer back new coal projects.

 The Philippines